by Texas Homesteader ~

 It’s an easy, inexpensive and important way to protect those faucets when the weather turns cold.
 And it’s typically the very first step we take when we’re expecting freezing temps.

-- Rooms With Shared Walls With Outside Faucet
+• Rooms Sharing Walls With Outside Faucet

 As I mentioned, we close up extra rooms to concentrate heat in a smaller space.
 But we’re careful to keep doors open to any rooms that share a wall with an outside faucet.

-We want those rooms to at least have enough radiating heat from inside to help keep those outside faucets from freezing quite as easily.
+We want those rooms to at least have enough radiating heat from inside to help keep outside faucets from freezing quite as easily.

-- Kitchen Or Bathroom Sink
+• Keep Kitchen Or Bathroom Sink Pipes From Freezing

 If you have kitchen or bathroom sinks with plumbing that goes through an exterior wall, you’ll want to help prevent those pipes from getting too cold.